beautiful mountain range with the sun setting

 An onX Guide to Writing Substantive Comments

 Exercise your democratic right and participate, knowledgeably, in open comment periods that are important to you.
 We want to equip you with the tools to make an effective impact when writing in.
-This is your direct line to land managers who dictate recreational access and resource management of our public lands.
+This is your direct line to land managers who dictate the recreational access and resource management of our public lands.

 What Is a Public Comment

 Lands in America hold cherished recreational experiences and resources that fill our freezers, run our cars, and drive our economy.
 Opinions on how we should use our public lands are as vast as our diversity of ecosystems.
 It depends on who you ask, and the debate will likely never end between interest groups.
-But once in a while–potentially every decade or two–any given area is officially under review by the land manager.
-Debate all you want on social media or with your ol’ Uncle Gunnar at the dinner table, but when these opportunities come along for a place you care about, make yourself heard where it counts.
+Yet, once in a while—potentially every decade or two—any given area is officially under review by the land manager.
+Debate all you want on social media or with your ole Uncle Gunnar at the dinner table, but when these opportunities come along for a place you care about, make yourself heard where it counts.

 Comment periods are a window in which a managing land agency or branch of government seeks public input on a proposed plan.
 The plan could be new, modified, or approaching its termination.
 Generally speaking, the managing land agency will notify the public that a 30, 60, or 90-day window is open to submit their concerns, opinions, research, or alternatives to the proposed changes.
 These take place through digital platforms, can sometimes include in-person hearings, and depending on the agency, there may be options to submit comments by mail or over the phone.
 The agency, after receiving public comments, will consider them in shaping the new rule or plan.

 There are countless stakeholders at the table that are impacted by land management plans.
 A successful scoping process usually results in a compromise, rather than one interest group winning out wholly over the others.
 Open comments are opportunities for communities to voice their collective needs and wants, and perhaps more importantly, learn the merits and pitfalls of how a shared asset should be managed.
-It’s fundamental to our system of public lands, but more importantly, the public process is what ensures that our natural resources and natural wonders are best serving current and future generations.
+It’s fundamental to our system of public lands, but more importantly, the public process is what ensures that our natural resources are best serving current and future generations.

 What Makes a Substantive Comment

-Odds are, land management officials are receiving lots of public comments, so it’s important to make yours substantive, meaning it’s helpful and it holds weight.
+Odds are land management officials are receiving lots of public comments, so it’s important to make yours substantive, meaning it’s helpful and it holds weight.
 To ensure effective use of your time and the managing agency’s, we put together some tips.

 The first thing to do is read the plan.
 While that may seem self-evident, managers can quickly sift through those comments that either don’t reference the plan at all or reference the wrong plan.
 It’s a surefire way to lose credibility.
 This is part of a larger effort to educate yourself on the topic.
 There are several ways to do this—read up about the current management plan that’s in effect, as well as the proposed plan.
 Attend public meetings, follow advocacy organizations with background on this topic, go visit the place open for discussion if you haven’t already, read news articles about it, and talk with primary stakeholders.